 $ sqlcmd 1> CREATE INDEX flightTimeIdx ON Flight (departtime);

 The CREATE INDEX statement explicitly creates an index.
 VoltDB creates an index implicitly when you specify the table constraints UNIQUE, PRIMARY KEY, or ASSUMEUNIQUE.
 Use the ALTER TABLE statement to add or drop these table constraints along with their associated indexes, as shown in Section 4.6.3, “Modifying Tables”.

 Any changes to the schema must be carefully coordinated with the design and development of stored procedures.
 This not only applies to column names, data types, and so on, but also to the partition plan.

-How to partition tables and stored procedures using the PARTITION TABLE and PARTITION PROCEDURE statements is explained in Section 4.4, “Partitioning Database Tables” and Section 5.3.3, “Partitioning Stored Procedures in the Schema”.
+How to partition tables and stored procedures using the PARTITION TABLE and CREATE PROCEDURE PARTITION ON statements is explained in Section 4.4, “Partitioning Database Tables” and Section 5.3.3, “Partitioning Stored Procedures in the Schema”.

 You can change the partitioning of stored procedures, and you can change a table to a replicated table or repartition it on a different column.
 However, because of the intricate dependencies of partitioned tables and stored procedures, this can only be done by dropping and re-adding the tables and procedures.
 Also, you must pay close attention to the order in which objects are dropped and added.

 The following DDL examples demonstrate some partitioning modifications to a table and stored procedures.

 The following DDL is added to the Flight reservation schema to help demonstrate the DDL partition changes described in this section.